ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 ### Getting started

 This section shows the steps of creating, exploring, running and debugging an example project packaged with Mbed Studio.
-After reading it, you will have a better understanding of how you cna use Mbed Studio to develop for Mbed OS.
+After reading it, you will have a better understanding of how you can use Mbed Studio to develop for Mbed OS.
 Start Mbed Studio, and follow the steps below.

 #### On startup